The steps below apply to new graduate students.

 HighPoint has fewer features, but is designed to use on mobile devices such as tablets and smart phones.
 Financial Clearance and Registration Finalization can only be done in HighPoint.

-- Follow the instructions in the acceptance email you received to access myWWU or via your applicant portal.
+- Follow the instructions in the email you received to access myWWU or via your applicant portal.

 - Remember your myWWU account name and password.
 You will use this throughout your academic career at WWU.

 For questions about financial aid call (800) 656-2315 or email email@example.com

 The Free Application for Federal Student aid, or FAFSA, is a federal aid form for grants and loans.
 Use the school code for Walla Walla University: 003799.
 To sign the form electronically, set up your Federal Student Aid ID (FSA ID).
 This step is open to all U.S. citizens, permanent residents and residents of U.S. territories.

 The government selects about 30 percent of FAFSA applications for verification.
 You will be required to submit documentation (such as signed tax papers, W2 forms, and a verification worksheet).

 Submit a WWU Financial Aid Application